KasperKnop/WEB2/02 Functional Programming/README.md

 <details>
 <summary>Display hints...</summary>
 <p>Since we are passed a string primitive, which is immutable, we do not have to be concerned with input mutation.</p>
 <p>The string method <code>split</code> can be used to split a string into substrings and store them in an array.
-Conversely, the array method <code>join</code> creates a string concatenating all of the elements in an array.</p>
+Conversely, the array method <code>join</code> creates a string concatenating all the elements in an array.</p>
 <details>
 <summary>Display solution...</summary>